-The server-side Windows authentication plugin is included only in commercial distributions.
+The server-side Windows authentication plugin is included only in MySQL Enterprise Edition.
 It is not included in MySQL community distributions.
 The client-side plugin is included in all distributions, including community distributions.
 This permits clients from any 5.5.13 or newer distribution to connect to a server that has the server-side plugin loaded.

 The Windows authentication plugin is supported on any version of Windows supported by MySQL 5.5 (see http://www.mysql.com/support/supportedplatforms/database.html).
 It requires MySQL Server 5.5.16 or newer.

 The Windows authentication plugin must be installed in the